Pets are a huge commitment.

 Can you leave a chinchilla alone for the weekend without having to worry about it?

 I have now been raising a chinchilla for the past 5 years and here is what I can tell you on this topic.

-While this is the short and sweet answer to the question, I want to be sure to break down all of the considerations that you need to keep in mind when you leave your chinchilla home alone for any duration of time.
+While this is the short and sweet answer to the question, keep reading for all the considerations you need to keep in mind when you leave your chinchilla home alone for any duration of time.

 First and foremost, I’m not saying that having a pet-sitter check-in your chinchilla while you are away is a bad idea.

-After you have allowed your chinchilla to adapt to their new environment after getting them home, it is okay to leave your chinchilla for a few days every now and then.
+After you have allowed your chinchilla to adapt to its new environment after getting it home, it is okay to leave your chinchilla for a few days every now and then.